kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 **Setting Elevation and Azimuth Mask**

-The site is on an ice sheet, flat in all directions, so no elevation or azimuth masks are required to run the reflectometry codes and defaults are sufficient.
+The site is on an ice sheet, flat in all directions, so a special azimuth mask is not required. gls1 was originally installed with an elevation mask of 7 degrees, so 7-25 should be used for the elevation mask.

 ## Reproduce the Web App